 - Victims of abuse, neglect, or domestic violence: We may disclose PHI about you to a government authority, such as a social service or protective services agency, if we reasonably believe you are a victim of abuse, neglect, or domestic violence.
 We will only disclose this type of information to the extent required by law, if you agree to the disclosure, or if the disclosure is allowed by law and we believe it is necessary to prevent serious harm to you or someone else or the law enforcement or public official that is to receive the report represents that it is necessary and will not be used against you.

-The Pharmacy will obtain your written authorization before using or disclosing PHI about you for purposes other than those provided above or as otherwise permitted or required by law.
-If you change your mind after authorizing a use or disclosure of your health information, you may withdraw your permission by revoking this authorization in writing at any time by sending a written request to Alto Pharmacy, 1400 Tennessee St, Unit 2, San Francisco, California 94107, Attn: Privacy Officer.
-Upon receipt of the written revocation we will stop using or disclosing PHI about you.
+Alto will obtain your written authorization before using or disclosing PHI about you for marketing purposes, to sell your PHI, or for purposes other than those provided above or as otherwise permitted or required by law.
+With your authorization, we may share PHI with manufacturers and their agents in order to request and obtain coupons or voucher discounts on your behalf.
+If you change your mind after authorizing a use or disclosure of your health information, you may withdraw your permission by revoking such authorization in writing at any time by sending a written request to Alto Pharmacy, LLC, 645 Harrison Street, Suite 200, San Francisco, California 94107, Attn: Privacy Officer.
+Upon receipt of the written revocation, we will stop using or disclosing PHI in the manner you had previously authorized.
 However, your decision to revoke the authorization will not affect or undo any use or disclosure of your health information that occurred before you notified us of your decision, or any actions that we have taken based upon your authorization.

-If you believe your privacy rights have been violated, please let us know as soon as possible by contacting firstname.lastname@example.org, or by calling 1 (800) 874-5881, so that we can try to remedy the situation as quickly as possible.
+If you believe your privacy rights have been violated, please let us know as soon as possible by via Alto’s secure messaging within the Alto App, by emailing us at email@example.com or by calling 1 (800) 874-5881 and leaving a message for the Privacy Officer, so that we can try to remedy the situation as quickly as possible.
 You also have the right to report a complaint to the Secretary of Health and Human Services.
+You can do so by sending it to 200 Independence Avenue, S.W.
+Washington, D.C.
+20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 Rest assured, there will be no retaliation or penalization for filing a complaint regarding our privacy practices.